cstpdk/dockerfiles/haproxy-confd/README.md

 update a haproxy instance accordingly.

 Entries have the form:

-/services/entryname
+- /services/entryname
-/services/entryname/scheme <- Possible values http,tcp
+- /services/entryname/scheme <- Possible values http,https,tcp
-/services/entryname/host_port <- Optional, listen on this port for incoming requests to this entry /services/entryname/hosts/[1,2,3,4] <- Value is endpoints of IP:Port
+- /services/entryname/host_port <- Optional, listen on this port for
+- incoming requests to this entry
+- /services/entryname/hosts/[1,2,3,4] <- Value is endpoints of IP:Port

+NOTE: For https, the ssl is terminated when hitting haproxy, and continues forward as a plain http request

 Entries are then available by requesting the service with either url path matching entryname or host header matching entryname, that is